 Can anything new said about incense?
 Well, in fact, the ancients were on to the health benefits of frankincense.
 Studies at Johns Hopkins and Jerusalem Universities have indicated that it can serve as an anti-depressant and soothes anxiety.
 An online article states that “The health benefits of Frankincense Essential Oil can be attributed to its properties as an antiseptic, disinfectant, astringent, carminative, cicatrisant, cytophylactic, digestive, diuretic, emenagogue, expectorant, sedative, tonic, uterine and vulnerary substance” (see https://www.organicfacts.net/health-benefits/essential-oils/health-benefits-of-frankincense-essential-oil.html).

 Still, there are people who claim to have an allergic reaction to incense.
-So what are we dealing with in incense.
-It is just ground up spices, wood bark, herbs, flowers, whatever the fragrance is, stuck together with tree sap.
+Incense is made of ground up spices, wood bark, herbs, flowers, whatever the fragrance is, stuck together with tree sap.
 People could be allergic to some of these substances.
 But there are different blends.
 I found that by trying a different blend the problem might be solved for some people.
 For other people, incense might be an irritant (although that might be the burning charcoal rather than the fragrances).
 One could hold a handkerchief over one’s nose until the smoke dissipates.
 Having a good ventilating system helps.
 You can also store the censer in the sacristy when it is not in use at the altar.
 Still, I have to wonder why we don’t hear about allergic reactions to incense from Eastern Christians, Hindus, and Buddhist monks who get much greater doses of it than we Western Christians do.
 Maybe that’s the answer.
 They develop an immunity to it.

 In any event, my advice to pastors is: buy good quality frankincense that does have a sweet-smelling savor, not the cheap pontifical incense that smells like burning trash.